johnhess/jthess.com/_posts/blog/2016-11-17-and-i-did-not-speak-out.md

 [people](https://www.theguardian.com/technology/2016/nov/10/nsa-trump-protect-yourself)
 have been recommending a range of measures for self-protection for activists, journalists, and targeted groups.
 Using a confidential email provider, 2-factor authentication, encrypted communications, Tor, a password manager, and not carrying sensitive information at [protests](https://ssd.eff.org/en/module/attending-protests-united-states) is great advice.

 But none of those things can protect you or anyone else from the information we've already let slip.
 Who you communicate with is out there.
-All it takes is the will to run the algorithm and we have a "registry" of Muslims or any other unfashionable group <small>[3]</small> .
+All it takes is the will to run the algorithm and we have a "registry" of Muslims or any other "undesirable" group <small>[3]</small> .

 It can be comforting to think encryption and cryptography can empower Davids threatened by Goliaths.
 Sometimes it can.
 But not here.
 There are zero ways for *individuals* to defend themselves against a Muslim registry based on this data.